zy-xu/MyCNN/README.md

-Welcome to MyCNN by Xu Zhiya
-zy-xu16@mails.tsinghua.edu.cn
-To start, define a cnn by yourself!
+Welcome to MyCNN by Xu Zhiya. zy-xu16@mails.tsinghua.edu.cn To start, define a cnn by yourself!
 --------------------------------------------------------------------
 cnn structure